 - Conservative- Dietary adjustments, including increasing dietary fiber may be beneficial to reduce constipation.

 - Surgery- Surgical approaches in rectal prolapse can be either perineal or abdominal.

 A perineal approach refers to surgical access to the rectum and sigmoid colon via an incision around the anus and perineum.
-Abdominal approach (trans-abdominal approach) involves the surgeon cutting into the abdomen and gaining surgical access to the pelvic cavity.
+The abdominal approach (trans-abdominal approach) involves the surgeon cutting into the abdomen and gaining surgical access to the pelvic cavity.

 - Laparoscopic procedures

 In case you have a concern or query you can always consult an expert & get answers to your questions!

 Update From Lybrate: To keep your Gut Health on track and to avoid constipation and gastric troubles, we suggest you to buy Gut Care products available on Lybrate at affordable prices.